-During the postrainy season supplemental irrigation can substantially boost crop yields because residual soil moisture is seldom sufficient to prevent drought stress at important physiological stages of growth.
-The appropriate time for this irrigation must be chosen with care to make best use of the water applied.
-For chickpea, a typical postrainy-season crop, irrigation before sowing is highly beneficial in ensuring good stand density and a profitable crop.
+During the post-rainy season, supplemental irrigation can substantially boost crop yields because residual soil moisture is seldom sufficient to prevent drought stress at important physiological stages of growth.
+The appropriate time for this irrigation must be chosen with care to make the best use of the water applied.
+For chickpea, a typical post-rainy season crop, irrigation before sowing is highly beneficial in ensuring good stand density and a profitable crop.
 For grain sorghum, the most important times for supplemental water are panicle emergence and flowering.

 Significant opportunities exist for water harvesting in the rainfed areas.
 Runoff from heavy rains occur in all but the driest years providing opportunities for water harvesting.
 So far, successful, profitable examples are few and specific to location.
-They should be exploited.
-A concerted research effort is required in other rainfed areas.
+A more concerted research effort is required before water harvesting in rainfed areas can be considered more than a promise.

-Benefits and costs in stepwise adoption of technologies
+Benefits and costs in step-wise adoption of technologies

-At ICRISAT over the last 5 years, data have been obtained on the benefits and costs of stepwise adoption of improved technology on a deep Vertisol, which is typical of soils that occur in the center of the rainfed region, and an Alfisol, typical of soils that occur in the south.
-The rainfall at ICRISAT -- about 800 mm annually -- is in the middle of the range for the rainfed areas.
-The examples, therefore, may have relevance in a fairly wide area, but evidence suggests that they will not apply to those black Soil areas where, because of paucity of total rainfall or shallowness of soil, no more than one crop per year is feasible.
+At ICRISAT over the last 5 years data have been obtained on the benefits and costs of step-wise adoption of improved technology on a deep Vertisel, typical of soils that occur in the center of the rainfed region, and an Alfisol, typical of soils that occur in the south.
+The rainfall at ICRISAT-about 800 mm annually is in the middle of the range for the